 According to an interview he gave to the New York Times in 2010, this movie was made during the middle of Wes Bentley's decade-long, extremely serious addiction to cocaine and heroin.
 He said in that interview that he only accepted any movie roles during that time so that he would have money to buy enough drugs.

 In 1950, London bookmakers were offering odds of 500-1 against the Americans winning.
 Indeed, so staggering was the upset result, that the New York Times refused to run the score, as they believed it to be a hoax.

 Initially, David Anspaugh rejected the film as he didn't believe he could make it on such a low budget.
 His friend Angelo Pizzo persuaded him to change his mind, under the pretext that more money would become available, which it didn't.

 Was filmed during a summer in and around St. Louis's Italian neighborhood known as "The Hill".
 Many of the family-owned businesses there participated, and were transformed into part of the set with temporary facades and storefronts to give a 1950s-era feel.

-The film claimed the English player Stan Mortensens scored a hat-trick in a FA Cup Final game 3 years earlier, when it was not to happen for 3 years in the future.
+The film claimed the English player Stan Mortensens scored a hat-trick in a FA Cup Final game three years earlier, when it was not to happen for three years in the future.
 This was the famous "Matthews Final" of 1953 named after Mortensen's team mate Stan Matthews, despite Mortensen's hat-trick.
 This hat-trick is also the first Wembley FA Cup Final hat-trick.